DanB91/dcpu/dcpu-ide/README.md

 Which means we require that the Makefile is used to build it.
 Not doing so, will cause incorrect builds.

+Invoking the IDE is simple:

+	$ dcpu-ide

+If you want to force it to use a specific browser, you can set the `BROWSER` environment variable before calling the program:

+	$ BROWSER=chromium dcpu-ide

+Chromium has a special 'App mode' in which it can run a website.
+This removes the standard url bar and other window decorations.
+When chromium is supplied as the target browser, this program will automatically launch in this app mode.

 ### Debug build